Duplicate poker

 Duplicate poker is a variant of the card game poker.
 Duplicate poker is based on the principles of duplicate bridge, but it also incorporates some of the rules of pot limit and no limit Texas hold'em.

 While the game is more conducive to an automated online format because of pre-set decks and the scoring mechanic, duplicate poker has also been played in a live format.
 The first duplicate poker tournament was held in April 2007 at the Cherokee Casino in Tulsa, Oklahoma.

-Duplicatepoker.com, the first poker room to use the format, closed down on October 5, 2008, citing the global financial crisis as the reason for the removal of services.
+Duplicatepoker.com, the first poker room to use the format, closed down on October 5, 2008, citing the 2008 financial crisis as the reason for the removal of services.

 Duplicate poker versus standard poker

 Duplicate poker is a game in which there are two or more tables, each consisting of the same number of players.
 Each table uses hands dealt from an identically sequenced deck of cards.
 Each player holds the same hand as the person seated in identical seats at the other tables.
-Duplicate Poker was first devised by Californians Bruce Altshuler and Danny Kleinman who memorialized their concept in a lengthy article in Card Player Magazine in August of 1993.
+Duplicate Poker was first devised by Californians Bruce Altshuler and Danny Kleinman who memorialized their concept in a lengthy article in Card Player Magazine in August 1993.
 The article indicated that for Duplicate Poker to work in a multi-table format, each table had to have the same number of seats with no sit outs on any hand which could distort the final results.
-The winner would be the player who either won the most chips on a set number of hands and who lost the least amount of chips if the seat had a negative expectation.
+The winner would be the player who either won the most chips on a set number of hands and who lost the fewest chips if the seat had a negative expectation.
 In theory, a player could win a duplicate poker tournament without winning many hands by avoiding big losses on hands that those holding the same cards at other tables play more recklessly.
 Under the original concept, Duplicate Poker was envisioned as a Limit game.
 A no limit or pot limit stake could only work at Duplicate Poker if the chips are re-set after every hand.
 A set number of hands are played in each round.
 In a multi-table tournament, the players can be assigned to different tables sitting at different seats after each round.
 Under Altshuler's and Kleinman's concept, a duplicate hold em team game could be held with a team of 4-9 members of each team each sitting at a different seat at a different table, and the team which ends up with the most chips would win.